 Windows are an essential component of any home.
 Plantation Shutter Pros noted that they let in sunshine and scenery, reflect the home’s architectural style, and are important considerations for heating and cooling.
-Window treatments are used to address the practical considerations of light, privacy, and temperature control, as well as aesthetic preferences in home decor.
+Window treatments such as accordion shutters are used to address the practical considerations of light, privacy, and temperature control, as well as aesthetic preferences in home decor.
 With certain types of windows, balancing these needs can be tricky.
 Here, local experts offer advice for dealing with some common window conundrums.

 With bay windows, there are really two types to talk about: bay windows, and bay walls.
 A traditional bay window extends out from a flat wall, and features a substantial sill.
 With a bay wall, the walls themselves form the bay shape.
 If you have a classic bay window with a sill, Ashley Hilbish of Curtains, Blinds and Bath in Forest, has several suggestions.
 “Roman shades are the most popular option because it takes care of the beauty factor and privacy in one pop,” she says.
 Plantation shutters are also very popular, providing a “clean, crisp look,” but it’s best to have professional help with the measuring and installment, since it can be tricky to fit the shutters in a small space.
 For clients with a modest budget, Hilbish says, “We have stock rods that will angle and accommodate any stock valance.”
 She notes that 2.5-inch-wide pocket rods are very popular and user-friendly.
 Woven wood shades are another attractive option.